TomLingHK/grocery-list-project/README.md

 - [x] Clickable nav bar

+- [x] Able to modify title of nav button

 - [ ] Able to add new item in nav bar

 - [ ] Table